ahadiwasti/reacting-auth/README.md

 > - Integrates open-source software, paid SaaS software, and internal development systems of enterprises, including but not limited to Jenkins, Jira, GitLab, Confluence, ZenTao, enterprise email, OA, CRM, financial software, and enterprise SaaS cloud services, to solve the problem of unsynchronized accounts across multiple software and platforms in enterprises.
 > - `Build a unified open platform ecosystem to make it easier for enterprises to introduce external systems.`

-For more information, please visit the official website of [Bull Team Open Source](http://www.bullteam.cn) and the detailed [Development Documentation Guide](http://doc.bullteam.cn).

 ## Features (Currently Implemented)
 - Login/Logout